afewmail/afew/docs/source/commandline.rst

         specified simultaniously).

         -t, --tag           run the tag filters
-        -l LEARN, --learn=LEARN
+        -w, --watch         continuously monitor the mailbox for new files -l LEARN, --learn=LEARN
                             train the category with the messages matching the given query